ZombieAnomaly/Astar/README.md

 # Astar

+**HUGE Thank You to https://github.com/amitp and his amazing articles at https://www.redblobgames.com/.
+A lot of credit goes to him and his articles describing the pathfinding algorithms and graph theory.**

 This project utulizes two pathfinding algorithms built in python; Astar (A*) and Dijkstras.

 The A* algorithm has a weighted heuristic allowing for a dynamic balance between Greedy First-Search and Dijkstra.